hyperledger/identus-cloud-agent/cloud-agent/service/README.md

 ## DID key management

-`prism-agent` is a cloud agent that represents the digital identity (is a DID controller) of the Issuing / Verification organization.
+`cloud-agent` is a cloud agent that represents the digital identity (is a DID controller) of the Issuing / Verification organization.
 As a DID controller, it needs to perform the operation with private and public keys through the Wallet API abstraction level.
 The interface for key-mangement is heavily inspired by